bytefish/bytefish.de/blog/realtime_charts_signalr_chartjs.md

 ## Conclusion ##

 And that's it!

-Start the Server, start the client and connect to ``http://localhost:5000`` and enjoy the magic.
+Start the Server, start the client, connect to ``http://localhost:5000`` and enjoy the magic.

 It was really refreshing to work with [ASP.NET Core SignalR].
 Although I have no clue about how Websockets work and almost no experience in JavaScript: I got a chart with realtime updates running within minutes!

 Hats off to the [ASP.NET Core] Team!